-- (d) It corresponds to claims made to an insurance company for unexpected events.
+- (b) It corresponds to claims to the Tax Authorities regarding a reimbursement of the credit balance of the exporter for US\$ 5,040 thousand (S/ 19,000 thousand) and US\$ 5,305 thousand (S/ 20,000 thousand) in September and October 2024, respectively.
+Such amounts will be recovered after the partial sales tax audit procedures concluding in June 2025 are completed. - (c) Ilt corresponds to claims made to an insurance company for unexpected events.
 According to management's assessment, such events are covered in the contractual terms agreed with the insurance company and the claims are highly likely to be recovered.
 In 2022, these claims were brought to court.
-In 2023, administrative proceedings were carried out that did not represent expenses and their recovery is expected within a period of no less than 2 years. - (e) It corresponds to claims to the Tax Authorities regarding a reimbursement of the credit balance of the exporter for US\$ 916 thousand in November 2022.
-This amount was recovered through non-negotiable instruments (checks) during January 2023.
+In 2023 and 2024, administrative proceedings were carried out that did not represent expenses and their recovery is expected within a period of no less than 3 years. - (d) It corresponds to a credit from down payments of income tax paid during the year 2024, which will be applied against down payments to be presented in March to April 2025. - (e) It corresponds to expenses to finance and build infrastructure assets, which represent a tax advance.